Federal Motor Safety Regulations For Truck Drivers

 Operating Under The Influence

-Commercial vehicle drivers are strictly prohibited from using any type of drugs or alcohol while operating their vehicle.
+Commercial vehicle drivers are strictly prohibited from using any drugs or alcohol while operating their vehicles.
 There is a zero-tolerance policy for CDL holders.
 All CDL holders must take a drug test prior to being issued a license and are subject to random testing.
 Any driver involved in an accident will automatically be required to take a drug and alcohol test.

 Additional Guidelines